z3y/XatlasLightmap/README.md

 - Patch Bakery `Tools > XatlasLightmap > PatchBakery` (only once)
 - Add a `XatlasLightmapPacker` script on a GameObject
 - Select a BakeryLightmapGroup asset with Packing Mode set to Original UV
+- Generate Lightmap UVs on the model importer or create custom UV2
+- Enable mesh Read/Write on the model importer
 - Pack